susam/gitpr/README.md

 The following command shows how to rebase the topic branch on the main development branch.

-    git rebase master TOPIC-BRANCH

-The above command is a shorthand for these two commands.

     git checkout TOPIC-BRANCH
     git rebase master

-Therefore, TOPIC-BRANCH will be left as the current branch after this step is completed.

 Note: Even if the the pull request developer does not rebase commits, the upstream developers always have the option to rebase the commits